Business Entities: Pros and Cons

 Accounting Periods and Methods

 Business entities may be restricted in their choice of tax year or accounting method, depending on the type of business and on the type of entity.
-Partnerships, LLCs, and S corporations are required to use the calendar year, unless there is a business purpose for using a fiscal year.
-Large corporations are required to use the accrual method of accounting, which most do, since it more accurately represents the financial status of the business.
+Partnerships, LLCs, and S corporations must use the calendar year unless there is a business purpose for using a fiscal year.
+Large corporations must use the accrual method of accounting, which most do since it more accurately represents the financial status of the business.
+More information: Tax Year and Accounting Periods

 Deductibility of Owner's Payment of Expenses

-If the owner pays the expenses of the business, then the deductibility of those expenses will be determined by the type of business entity.
-A sole proprietor can just deduct the expense from income or revenue, even from another business or from employment in another business.
+The deductibility of business expenses paid by the owner depends on the type of business entity.
+A sole proprietor can just deduct the expenses from income or revenue, even from another business or from employment in another business.
 A partner can deduct paid expenses as an above-the-line deduction but only if the partnership agreement requires those expenses to be paid without reimbursement.

 However, shareholders of a corporation are treated as employees, so the deduction of expenses is limited.
-However, the corporation can avoid this result by setting up an accountable plan, which is deductible by the corporation and tax-free to the employee.
+But the corporation can avoid this by setting up an accountable plan, which is deductible by the corporation and tax-free to the employee.

 Multistate Operation